asaykin01/color-flood-dos-memories/README.md

-The part that was most interesting to me while writing this were the algorithms for determining which cells the Player absorbs during their turn, as well ass how the computer determines which color to select.
+The part that was most interesting to me while writing this were the algorithms for determining which cells the Player absorbs during their turn, as well ass how the Computer determines which color to select.

 Once the Player clicks on a color, all  the cells they own are iterated over to find neighboring cells of the chosen color.
 If such cells are found,